PabloGolobaro/TunnelingWebhooksAvito/README.md

-# AvitoMessengeBot
+# Tunneling Webhooks from Avito

+ System sets up webhooks using AvitoAPI and ngrok tunnel for each one automaticaly.
- System that accepts webhooks from Avito API through ngrok tunnels and sends specific webhook information to recipients via TelegramBot.
+ Therefore service accepts webhook messages through ngrok tunnels and sends specific webhook information to recipients via TelegramBot.
  - GORM
  - Gin router
  - Telebot for TG_Bot